m3t4lch7/powerpuff-girls/README.md

 For the sake of simplicity of the setup of the project - I am pushing .env file, which normally I would not push :)

+On my own server I used HashRouter instead of BrowserRouter, because of the server configuration.

 ## Info

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).